RaspberryFpc/pibackup/README.md

 ## Exclude File

-The **exclude file** is a configurable text file containing a list of files and folders to remove from the image before backup.
+The **exclude file** is a configurable text file containing a list of files and folders to remove from the image.
 This allows the backup to be cleaned of unnecessary or temporary data to save storage space and reduce image size.

 ### Exclude File Format